Culture of Louisiana

 The culture of Louisiana involves its music, food, religion, clothing, language, architecture, art, literature, games, and sports.
 Often, these elements are the basis for one of the many festivals in the state.
 Louisiana, while sharing many similarities to its neighbors along the Gulf Coast, is unique in the influence of Louisiana French culture, due to the historical waves of immigration of French-speaking settlers to Louisiana.
 Likewise, African-American culture plays a prominent role.
 While New Orleans, as the largest city, has had an outsize influence on Louisiana throughout its history, other regions both rural and urban have contributed their shared histories and identities to the culture of the state.
+Louisiana is also influenced by Native American culture.

 Religion

 The first non-Native American religion in Louisiana was Roman Catholicism, as a result of the predominantly Catholic French and Spanish control of colonial Louisiana.
 After the Louisiana Purchase in 1803, Protestantism was introduced to the territory.
 Methodists, Baptists, and Presbyterians were later joined by other Protestant traditions such as Lutherans, who were often German immigrants.
 Louisiana remains a cultural pot with many different religions.
 More recent immigrants have brought Buddhism and Islam, etc. into Louisiana.
 Also, Voodoo is often practiced in south Louisiana, especially in New Orleans.